RubixML/ML/README.md

 // Return the sample matrix
 $samples = $dataset->samples();
 ```
----

 ### Labeled
-For Supervised Estimators you will need to pass it a Labeled Dataset that consists of a sample matrix where each row is a sample and each column is a feature, and an accompanying array of labels that correspond to the observed outcome of the sample.
+For supervised Estimators you will need to pass it a Labeled Dataset that consists of a sample matrix and an accompanying array of labels that correspond to the observed outcomes of each sample.
+Splitting, folding, randomizing, and subsampling are all done while keeping the indexes of samples and labels aligned.

+In addition to the basic Dataset Object API, the Labeled class offers stratified splitting and folding thus dividing the labels evenly using these operations.

 ##### Parameters:
 | Param | Default | Type | Description |